Scientific Forecaster Discussion

 Much better conditions are expected from Sunday Onward.

 For the rest of southern Nevada...northwest Arizona...and southeast

-encouraged to report any significant weather conditions according to
+at this time.
+Spotters are encouraged to report any significant rain

 For more forecast information...see US on our webpage:

 Http://weather.Gov/lasvegas or follow US on facebook and twitter